yangoliver/yangoliver.github.io/_posts/2015/2015-09-09-pitfalls-of-TSC-usage.md

 * Check CPU capability flags

-  For exmaple, check /proc/cpuinfo under Linux or using cpuid instruction.
+  For example, check /proc/cpuinfo under Linux or using cpuid instruction.
   Please refer to section 3.1.1.
 Note that VMware guest VM have a special flag.

 * Check current kernel clock source